zjleblanc/autodotes-docs/docs/EE Crash Course/01_overview.md

 ---
 # Execution Environments Crash Course <img src="/icons/ee.svg" class="title-icon">

 Execution Environments (EEs) are a critical piece of Ansible Automation Platform (AAP) operations.
-For organizations to take full advantage of the Red Hat supported Ansible ecosystem, they often find themselves meeding to build a custom execution environment.
+For organizations to take full advantage of the Red Hat supported Ansible ecosystem, they often find themselves needing to build a custom execution environment.
 This crash course is intended to help AAP maintainers and developers get up to speed with EEs so they can establish a minimal, but sufficient environment for automation and focus on writing playbooks.

 ## Step-by-Step Tutorial